Flutterwave/Python-v2/README.md

 <br>

 ### ```.charge(payload)```
-This is called to initiate the Bank transfer payment.
-The payload should be a dictionary containing payment information.
-It should have the parameters:
+This function is called to initiate the Bank transfer payment.
+The payload should be a dictionary containing payment information with the following parameters:

 * ```amount```,
 * ```email```,